WG-SpaceCoder/AutoTrimps/README.md

 <b>Please backup your game via export before and during use to prevent losing your save due to corruption!  </b><br>

 <b>Recent changes:</b><br>
+3/14/2016
+- (Untested) Added an advanced option to disable the 'farming' section of the autoMaps algorithm.
+This should make it always kick back out to the zone after reaching 10 map stacks.
+Farming to prepare for void maps should remain intact.

 3/10/2016
 - AutoStance now only swaps stances when soldiers are alive, in attempt to avoid a reported block multiplying issue.